Dogs For Sale Sydney

 Preferably, you should see the mother with her litter.
 This way, you can see how she behaves with her puppies and vice versa.
 If she seems aggressive or fearful with her young ones, consider it as a sign to look for another breeder.

-Generally, puppies should stay with their parents and littermates for at least seven weeks of age for them to be properly socialised.
+Generally, young dogs should stay with their parents and littermates for at least seven weeks of age for them to be properly socialised.
 Those that are more than nine weeks of age often already have their sense of the world around them.

 This is why you should ask your breeder the puppy’s age and find out if it has undergone any socialisation training.
 Make sure the dog has been exposed to other people, animals, sights, and situations.
 Find out how it reacts to new sounds, smells, and surfaces.

-Your new puppy’s health all depends on its parents’ health history.
+Your new dog’s health all depends on its parents’ health history.
 This is because any defect in the parents’ genetic lineage can be passed on to the offspring.

 When it comes to the food you should feed your puppy, your seller will most likely recommend that you continue feeding it what it has been accustomed to for at least another few days.
 If you get lucky, your breeder will even give you a few days’ supply of food to bring home.